scottbez1/smartknob/README.md

 It's open source with a fairly permissive license though, so in theory anyone could start offering kits/assemblies.
 If someone does go down that route of selling them, note that attribution is
  _required_ (and I wouldn't say no to [royalties/tips/thanks](https://github.com/sponsors/scottbez1/) if you're in a giving mood 🙂).

+# Firmware and Software
+More extensive documentation of the firmware and software (and how to get started) can be found in the dedicated [SmartKnob Firmware and Software Guide](https://paper.dropbox.com/doc/SmartKnob-firmware-and-software--Byho6npe9XvZLZLxJ_8bK5TqAg-VUb9nq7btuhnHw5KlgJIH#:h2=Calibration)

 ## General Component Info